in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 This thread is a good start for more approaches - https://stackoverflow.com/questions/4334970/hibernate-cannot-simultaneously-fetch-multiple-bags

-##### How do I solve BeanCreationException - java.lang.IllegalArgumentException: At least one JPA metamodel must be present
+### Q :  How do I solve BeanCreationException - java.lang.IllegalArgumentException: At least one JPA metamodel must be present

 ```
 org.springframework.beans.factory.BeanCreationException: Error creating bean with name ' ': Invocation of init method failed; nested exception is java.lang.IllegalArgumentException: At least one JPA metamodel must be present!